v-karunakars/hadoop-migration/installation/2_java_hadoop_ssh_installation.md

     sudo apt install openssh-server openssh-client -y
     ```

 2. Adding a new individual user as `hdoop` and this user will use the Hadoop in the system.

     ```
    sudo adduser hdoop
     ```

+   > Make sure you set the password as **`hadoop123`** and you will be using same password whenever you login to `hdoop` user.

 3. Login to the new user `hdoop` and enter password when it promts for it.